Cumnock: Modern history

-Whilst many traditional industries in Cumnock has declined, such as coal mining, common in many parts of East Ayrshire, the area has saw some revival to its economy.
+Whilst many traditional industries in Cumnock have declined, such as coal mining, common in many parts of East Ayrshire, the area has seen some revival to its economy.
 The development of Knockroon was expected to continue over a 25-year period, creating construction jobs in the local area, and was backed by The Prince's Foundation for the Built Environment, and is being designed on green principles.
 The first houses in the development were built by Hope Homes Scotland and ZeroC.
 Prince Charles has expressed a personal interest in the development.
 Construction started in April 2011.

 In February 2019 The Scotsman reported that only 31 of the planned 770 homes had been built.

 Emergency One, one of the largest producers of fire engines in the UK, is located in Cumnock, and is a major employer in the Cumnock and the surrounding areas.
 Like most communities affected by the decline in coal mining, Cumnock has shifted towards a more skilled base and services economy.